-I haven’t written a Vino Endoxa post in a while though I’ve been privately working on one of its related projects which might really excite some people (still a secret).
+I haven’t written a Vino Endoxa post in a while though I’ve been privately working on one of its related projects which might really excite some people.
 Last week I read an article in the New York Times and was motivated to spend more Endoxa time.
 The article that caught my eye was on the increasing popularity of the wine app Delectable.
 I haven’t followed the wine app space too closely and instead choose to have it filtered through my restaurant regulars.
 So I only check them out if they tell me about them, though no one has mentioned Delectable.
 I guess its not exactly mainstream yet.

 Delectable has been attracting serious attention.
 They were able to raise three million in series A financing according to Tech Crunch.
 The money, according to the founder, is to tackle the large challenges I’ve described before.
 “Building the data set of every wine and ensuring highly accurate label recognition are just the beginning of enormous challenges we are addressing.
 This round of funding enables us to continue building the most talented team of engineers to ever work in this space.”